Sparse Control of Quantum Systems: Theory of the optimal control problem

-In this section we study existence of mild solutions of \eqref{eq:state} and compactness properties of the corresponding solution operator.
-Throughout this subsection we will consider mild solutions for the control field $v \in L^1(0, T; \R^L)$.
-Thus we study $\psi \in C([0, T]; \mc H)$ which for the field $v$, satisfies
+Here we recall well-known properties of the state equation~\eqref{eq:state} needed to prove the existence of solutions to the optimal control problem.
+Throughout this subsection, for a given control field $v \in L^1(0, T; \R^L)$ we consider mild solutions to the state equation~\eqref{eq:state} i.e.\ functions $\psi$ which satisfy $\psi \in C([0, T]; \mc H)$ and

-Here $G$ is the unitary group generated by the skew-adjoint operator $-iH_0$.
-We need the following version of \cite[Theorem 2.5]{BMS:1982:SJCO}.
-It provides existence of solutions of \eqref{eq:state_mild} as well as their differentiability in the direction of the control. \begin{proposition} Let $v \in L^1(0, T; \R^L)$.
-Then \eqref{eq:state_mild} possesses a unique solution $\psi \in C([0, T]; \mc H)$.
-Furthermore the mapping $F\colon L^1(0, T; \R^L) \to C([0, T]; \mc H)$ defined by $F(v) = \psi$ is continuously differentiable.
-The derivative is given by $F'(v)(\delta v) = \psi'$ where $\psi'$ solves the equation
+Here $G$ is the unitary group generated by the skew-adjoint operator $-iH_0$ and $\tilde H = (-i H_l)_l$.
+Existence of mild solutions as well as their differentiability in the direction of the field follow from~\cite[Thm.\ 2.5]{BMS:1982:SJCO}, and a convenient expression for the derivative is given in~\cite[Chapter 2]{LY:1995:BB}.
+The existence of mild solutions and their differentiability in the direction of the field are classical results \cite[Theorem 2.5]{BMS:1982:SJCO}. \begin{proposition} Let $v \in L^1(0, T; \R^L)$.
+Then~\eqref{eq:state_mild} possesses a unique solution $\psi \in C([0, T]; \mc H)$.
+Furthermore, the mapping $F\colon L^1(0, T; \R^L) \to C([0, T]; \mc H)$ defined by $F(v) = \psi$ is differentiable.
+The derivative is given by $F'(v)(\delta v) = \psi'$ where